-If you can answer yes to any of the above 3, then you should have the video captioned, transcribed, or alternate text provided.
+If you can answer yes to any of the above 3, then you must have the video captioned.

 Additional streaming services are provided through 3C Media Solutions (one of the Sidekick services provided by CCC system), which also provides a link to request for a video to be captioned.
 DVC can also help to complete this request.
 Contact Christine Wasmund at email@example.com for assistance.

 As stated on page 13, Basic Requirements for Providing Access, of the Chancellor’s Office California Community Colleges' Distance Education: Access Guidelines for Students with Disabilities, August 1999: